 20 Arm Circles

-Pro tip: You can add intensity here with a resistance band or weights* (as seen above).
+Pro tip: You can add intensity here with weights or a resistance band (as seen above).
 Make sure you push your booty back, be mindful that your knees never extend out over your toes, and keep your chest up and open.

 *If you are using resistance bands or weights, make sure you never lose your form.